zeljkoobrenovic/grounded-architecture/_posts/2023-03-13-appendix-scapegoats.md

 <br>
 ## Questions to Consider
+Use the following questions to examine how blame, power, and organizational pressure show up in your environment.

 * *Have you ever experienced or witnessed scapegoating in your workplace?
 What were the circumstances, and how was the blame assigned?*
 * *How do you currently document your work and decisions to protect yourself from unfair blame?
 What improvements could you make?*